UnrealByteGames/Trello-For-Unity/README.md

 **IMPORTANT INFORMATION**
 **The expected release price is $7 dollars. //
 Some of the updates will increase the price.
 Upgrades from a previous version of purchased asset will be free, so it's advisable to buy it as soon as possible.**

+For more information about configuration and examples see the Wiki: https://github.com/UnrealByteGames/Trello-For-Unity/wiki